 Options based on equities, more commonly known as “stock options,” typically are a natural lead for traders new to options.
 Stock options are listed on exchanges like the New York Stock Exchange in the form of a quote.
 It is important to understand the details of a stock option quote before you make a move.

-Strike price is the price at which you're able to exercise the option.
+Strike price is the price at which you can exercise the option

 How options pricing is determined

-Options pricing can be calculated using different models.
-But at its core, options trading prices are based on two things: intrinsic value and time value.
+You can calculate options pricing using two different models.
+But at its core, options trading prices are based on intrinsic value and time value.

-An option's intrinsic value represents its profit potential, based on the difference between the strike price and the asset's current price.
-Time value is used to measure how volatility may affect an underlying asset's price up until the expiration date.
+An option's intrinsic value represents its profit potential based on the difference between the strike price and the asset's current price.
+Time value measures how volatility may affect an underlying asset's price until expiration.

 The stock price, strike price and expiration date can all factor into options pricing.
 The stock price and strike price affect intrinsic value, while the expiration date can affect time value.

-As with any other investment strategy, options trading has its benefits and drawbacks, and it's important to understand these potential advantages and risks to avoid making costly mistakes.
+As with any other investment strategy, options trading has its lists of potential benefits and risks, and it's important to understand these to try to avoid making costly mistakes.

 On the other hand, options trading can be much riskier than buying individual stocks, ETFs or bonds.
-Predicting stock price movements can be difficult and if your guess about a particular security turns out to be wrong, options trading could expose you to serious losses.
-For that reason, it's important to consider how options trading aligns with your overall goals and risk tolerance.
+Predicting stock price movements is difficult, and if your guess about a particular security turns out to be wrong, options trading could expose you to severe and unlimited losses.
+Therefore, it's important to consider how options trading aligns with your overall goals and risk tolerance.

 Options trading strategies to know

 A covered call strategy has two parts: You purchase an underlying asset.
 Then you sell call options for the same asset.
-As long as the stock doesn't move above the strike price, you can realize profits by selling call options for the assets you own.
+As long as the stock doesn't exceed the strike price, you can realize profits by selling call options for your assets.

 A married put strategy involves purchasing an asset and then purchasing put options for the same number of shares.
-This approach gives you a measure of downside protection by allowing you the right to sell at the strike price.
+This approach gives you downside protection by allowing you the right to sell at the strike price.

 A long straddle strategy involves buying a call and put option for the same asset with the same strike price and expiration date at the same time.
-This approach may be used when an investor is unsure which way prices for the underlying asset are likely to move.
+You can use this approach when an investor is unsure which way prices for the underlying asset are likely to move.

 5 things to know before you start options trading

-If you're interested in beginner options trading, keep these factors in mind as you get started.
+If you're interested in beginner options trading, consider these factors as you get started.